DataBiosphere/toil/docs/running/cliOptions.rst

   --debugWorker         Experimental no forking mode for local debugging.
-                        Specifically, workers are not forked and stderr/stdout are not redirected to the log. (default=False)
+                        Specifically, workers are not forked and stderr/stdout are not redirected to the log. (default=False) --disableProgress     Disables the progress bar shown when standard error is a terminal.

 Restart Option
 --------------